shariq1989/cookbook/content/recipe/vietnamese-caramel-chicken.md

 +++
 title = "Vietnamese-Style Caramel Chicken" date = "2021-05-14"
 description = "You will love this one pan, Vietnamese-inspired chicken.
-It is sticky sweet and packs a bit of heat with the additions of fresh chillies.
-While cooking, it will look like plain ol' chicken right up until the last few minutes of cooking when it caramelizes right before your eyes, turning a perfect golden brown.
-I top ours with fresh cilantro, thinly sliced chillies, and a bit of lime zest.
-I hope you enjoy this Vietnamese-style chicken our family loves. " tags = [
+It's cooked in a sticky-sweet base of coconut and caramelized shallots, and packs the heat with the use of fresh chilies.
+While cooking, it will look like plain chicken up until the last few minutes, when it will caramelize right before your eyes.
+I top ours with fresh cilantro, thinly sliced serrano chilies, and a bit of lime zest.
+I hope you enjoy this Vietnamese caramel chicken recipe our family loves." tags = [
-    "entree",
+    "dinner",
     "quick meals"
 ]